“The first essential for the child’s development is concentration. The child who concentrates is immensely happy.”

 Progression in the child’s development

-Math is an Indirect preparation for formation of the unconscious knowledge: gathering of experience and impressions, awakening the consciousness with the accompanying powers of application.
+Math is an Indirect preparation for the formation of unconscious knowledge: the gathering of experience and impressions, awakening the consciousness with the accompanying powers of application.

-Mathematics in a Montessori prepared environment is made accessible to the child but never imposed.
+Mathematics in a Montessori-prepared environment is made accessible to the child but never imposed.
 To be able to distinguish one from more than one, the child needs a certain ability to abstract.
-This ability to abstract is on individual process which cannot occur until the child has a certain level of understanding.
+This ability to abstract is an individual process that cannot occur until the child has a certain level of understanding.
 This can be a difficulty for the young child but it is not impossible.
 To understand the idea of quantity, a child must have achieved a certain level of mental maturity the ADULT CANNOT FORCE IT UPON THE CHILD.
 Montessori made mathematics “concrete” for the children.
-Once this was done, the children started to work in a prolonged and concentrated way towards mathematical understandings
+Once this was done, the children started to work in a prolonged and concentrated way toward mathematical understanding

-Mathematics is given to correspond to the Absorbent Mind, the Human Tendencies and the Sensitive Periods.
+Mathematics is given to correspond to the Absorbent Mind, The Human Tendencies, and The Sensitive Periods.
 If it is provided during the right time, when the child can discover the relationships by himself, it can lead to a mathematician in progress.
-Abstraction is an individual process which cannot be forced.
-It needs a neurological maturation.
+Abstraction is an individual process that cannot be forced.
+It needs neurological maturation.
 Going from the concrete to the abstract will lead the child towards imagination and creativity.

 We are developing a true mind…a true nature, for example, one is the one that we think…the mind that he shows in a prepared environment to be able to understand the abstract mind.
-Whatever affects the child humanity, for it is in the delicate and secret recess of his soul that a mans education is acomplished …..Maria Montessori.
+Whatever affects the child's humanity, for it is in the delicate and secret recess of his soul that a man's education is accomplished …..Maria Montessori.

 Practical Life as an Indirect Preparation for Mathematics